zobnin/aiolauncher_scripts/README.md

 * `on_alarm()` - called when returning to the desktop, provided that more than 30 minutes have passed since the last call;
 * `on_tick()` - called every second while the launcher is on the screen.

+The `on_resume()` and `on_alarm()` callbacks are also triggered when a widget is added to the screen and the screen is forced to refresh.

 For most network scripts `on_alarm()` should be used.

 # User Interface

 * `ui:show_text(string, [no_html])` - displays plain text in widget, repeated call will erase previous text, if second argument is true HTML formatting will be disabled;
-* `ui:show_lines(table, [table])` - displays a list of lines with the sender (in the manner of a mail widget), the second argument (optional) - the corresponding senders (formatting in the style of a mail widget);
+* `ui:show_lines(table, [table], [folded_string])` - displays a list of lines with the sender (in the manner of a mail widget), the second argument (optional) - the corresponding senders (formatting in the style of a mail widget), folded\_string (optional) - string to be shown in folded mode;
-* `ui:show_table(table, [main_column], [centering], [folded_string])` - displays table, first argument: table of tables, second argument: main column, it will be stretched, occupying main table space (if argument is zero or not specified all table elements will be stretched evenly), third argument: boolean value indicating whether table cells should be centered, fourth argument: row to be shown in folded mode;
+* `ui:show_table(table, [main_column], [centering], [folded_string])` - displays table, first argument: table of tables, second argument: main column, it will be stretched, occupying main table space (if argument is zero or not specified all table elements will be stretched evenly), third argument: boolean value indicating whether table cells should be centered, fourth argument: string to be shown in folded mode;
 * `ui:show_buttons(names, [colors])` - displays a list of buttons, the first argument is a table of strings, the second is an optional argument, a table of colors in the format #XXXXXX;
 * `ui:show_progress_bar(text, current_value, max_value, [color])` - shows the progress bar;
 * `ui:show_chart(points, [format], [title], [show_grid], [folded_string], [copyright])` - shows the chart, points - table of coordinate tables, format - data format (see below), title - chart name, show\_grid - grid display flag, folded\_string - string for the folded state (otherwise the name will be shown), copyright - string displayed in the lower right corner;